AstroVisBench/astrovisbench.github.io/README.md

 [English](README.md) | [中文](README_zh.md) | [Demo](https://astro-theme-mia.pages.dev/)

-Mia is designed to be minimalist yet powerful, integrating the capabilities of Astro, MDX, and Rough Notation.
+Mia (tech change) is designed to be minimalist yet powerful, integrating the capabilities of Astro, MDX, and Rough Notation.
 Whether you're a developer, writer, or just someone who loves clean and efficient design, this theme is perfect for you.

 ![Mia Theme Preview](public/theme-preview.png)